DigitalExpart/PAKtIQ/NEW_FEATURES_COMPLETE.md

 ## Summary

 ✅ **All features implemented and working!**
-- Deadline selection during pakt creation
+- Deadline selection during Resolve creation
-- Full pakt editing with save/delete
+- Full Resolve editing with save/delete
 - Dark mode with settings toggle
 - All changes pushed to GitHub

-The app now has much better functionality for managing pakts and a more polished user experience with dark mode support! 🎉
+The app now has much better functionality for managing Resolves and a more polished user experience with dark mode support! 🎉